 California Debt Relief Disclosures and Scams – What you need to know

 California’s debt scams prey on consumers who are struggling with their finances.
 Some debt settlement companies in California will try to charge consumers up-front fees before settling their debt; this action is illegal.
-A company can only charge a fee for debt settlement in California after an account is settled, and at least one payment has been made on the settlement.
+A company can only charge a fee for debt settlement in California after an account is settled and at least one payment has been made on the settlement.

 The average fee for debt settlement is 15%-25% of the total amount enrolled in the program, so any company trying to charge you more than that is overcharging you.
 Some companies will also charge 15% of what they save you; this is also OK as long as it’s only charged after the account is settled and paid off, not one day sooner.

 With debt negotiation & settlement programs in California, consumers are set up with an FDIC insured savings account.
 Your payments go into this account and accumulate until enough is available to settle and pay off one of your bills for around half of what is owed (not including the settlement fee for the company).
-Any company trying to draft from your bank account and direct the funds into their own “company account” is a red flag and could be a scam, unless of course, it’s a consumer credit counseling program.
+Any company trying to draft from your bank account and direct the funds into their own “company account” is a red flag and could be a scam, unless, of course, it’s a consumer credit counseling program.
 With credit counseling, you pay the credit counseling company, and they will then disburse the funds to your creditors but at a lower interest rate.

 Reputable debt relief companies in California will be transparent and forthright with you about each program’s downsides, as all programs include pros and cons.
-If you run into a company that doesn’t disclose the downsides with you upfront, before asking you for bank information, that right there is a big red flag.
+If you run into a company that doesn’t disclose the downsides with you upfront before asking you for bank information, that right there is a big red flag.

 The debt validation program recommended by GFS comes with a money-back guarantee.
 If a creditor issues a person a summons to go to court, the client is fully refunded on that account.
 The client is then referred to a law firm that settles the debt for a much smaller amount than the total owed.

 Some salespeople work for debt relief companies in California that are paid a commission for every sale they make.
 Some of these salespeople don’t operate most ethically and are not being monitored by company compliance teams.
-Consequently, they may lie to people on the phone just to make a sale and fail to disclose the negatives.
-People get scammed this way every day in California, signing up for the wrong program that they don’t need!
+Consequently, they may lie to people on the phone to make a sale and fail to disclose the negatives.
+People get scammed this way every day in California, signing up for the wrong program they don’t need!

 Is Golden Financial Services one of the best California debt relief, settlement, and consolidation companies?

-Our IAPDA certified counselors are trained to explain each program to consumers and go over the pros and cons of each.
 We help people make an informed decision about how to get out of debt.
 You truly have the power to make a choice based on what suits you best, rather than us offering only one option and trying to sell everyone that one plan.